chelsea-designs/DCFideas/README.md

 ### **Acknowledgements**
 - Thanks to my mentor Narender Singh for guiding me throughout this project.
 - Thank you to Shane Muir, a Code Institute alumnus, who responded to my Slack pleas for help!
+- Thank you to Chris U, a Code Institute alumnus, who responded to my Slack peer-code-review request with useful feedback.

 ##### back to [top](#contents)